TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/HowYouCanHelp.rst

 See :ref:`youtube-videos` for information on how to do this.

-Add information from the ChangeLog
+Add Information from the ChangeLog
 ==================================

 Find information in the `TYPO3 ChangeLog <https://docs.typo3.org/typo3cms/extensions/core/latest/>`__